- Can I come to The Union/sign-in people?

-- All over 18 year old students from any universities in the UK or Dundee and Angus College and Fife College can sign in up to four people as long as they have a valid ID and are also over 18.
+- All over 18 year old students from any universities in the UK or Dundee and Angus College and Fife College can sign in up to four people as long as they have a valid photographic ID and are also over 18.
 All University of Dundee students are welcome, but only over 18 year old students can sign in other people.

 - What ID do I need to show to get into the Union?

-- As long as you are a student, your matricualtion card is all we need (as long as it has your DOB on it, otherwise additional id with DOB is required).
-If you are not a student you will need to provide a photographic ID with your date of birth on it, such as a passport, driving license or National ID cards if you are not from the UK.
+- If you are a student, your matriculation card is all we need (as long as it has your DOB on it, otherwise additional id with DOB is required).
+If you are not a student you will need to provide a photographic ID with your date of birth on it, such as a passport, driving license, Young Scot card or National ID cards if you are not from the UK.

 NB: Your ID will not be accepted if it is not readable, or in a different alphabet as we do not have the capacities to verify it.